Skip to content

 Loading SAM-2 Model

-Loading the SAM-2 model is an essential step for performing video segmentation tasks.
+Loading the SAM-2 model is an important step for performing video segmentation tasks.
 Here’s a detailed guide on how to obtain and load the SAM-2 model, along with example code to help you get started.

 How to Obtain and Load the SAM-2 Model